Herniated Disc Treatment Doctor in Burbank

 Diagnosing a Disc Injury

 When injuries occur, some are quick to self-diagnose themselves with a disc injury before they are even seen from a health care professional.
-Whether it might be from playing a sport, motor vehicle accident, or purely just from performing a wrong movement.
-Many Patients claim they have disc injuries, but may not understand what a disc herniation or disc injury is before diagnosing themselves with it.
+Whether it might be from a sports injury, motor vehicle accident, or purely just from performing a wrong movement.
+Many Patients claim they have disc injuries but may not understand what a disc herniation or disc injury is before diagnosing themselves with it.
 Let’s take a closer look, step by step, at disc injuries to understand what they really are and how they present themselves to our patients in Burbank.

 Anatomy of a Herniated Disc